 New Ways to Solve an Old Challenge

 The frequency with which zoning is updated varies.
 Most jurisdictions update their zoning maps whenever a re-zoning amendment is passed, as opposed to a regular update interval.
 For some areas, this may mean updating multiple times a week.
 For others, it could be years between updates.
-So how can land stakeholders know for certain if they have access to the most current zoning maps, rules and regulations?
+So how can land stakeholders know for certain if they have access to the most current zoning maps and ordinances?

-GIS, combined with land and data visualization technology, solves this problem.
+GIS, combined with land and data visualization technology, solves the problem of accessing and interpreting zoning maps.
 For example, the majority of parcels within geothinQ have easily accessible zoning code and zoning type data.
-As such, users can simply click on the property in question to see what the zoning information is, or search a particular area by zoning to visualize which properties are zoned with their desired designation.
-This on-demand access to the latest zoning information greatly simplifies the research process, accelerating important land acquisition and land development decisions.
+As such, users can simply click on the property in question to see what the zoning information is or search a particular area by zoning to visualize which properties are zoned with their desired designation.
+This on-demand access to the latest zoning and land use data information greatly simplifies the research process, accelerating important land acquisition and land development decisions.

 The re-zoning process can also be expedited using on-demand geographic land mapping and data visualization, which enable land stakeholders to create zoning amendment applications that cite surrounding zoning types to build a case for rezoning.
-Users can find nearby locations that have similar zoning situations, or perhaps make a determination between potential property sites based on the location that will be easiest to change the zoning code.
-While zoning amendments go through a public review process, a platform like geothinQ can be used to create maps that bolster the case for re-zoning.
+Users can find nearby locations that have similar zoning situations or future land use and make a determination between potential property sites based on the location that will be easiest to amend the zoning code.
+While zoning amendments go through a public review process, a platform like geothinQ can be used to create zoning maps that bolster the case for re-zoning.

 geothinQ’s rich geographic data and land mapping technology is proven to save users on the traditional high time and costs associated with obtaining and utilizing land data and mapping visualization – including zoning and re-zoning information.
 Get started with geothinQ today!